May 24, 2023

 We all need a hand sometimes.
 We're here to help.

-PUD 3 has programs for customers who are having difficulties paying their bill or need to adjust their energy use to keep their bills in control.
+If you or someone you know could use energy assistance, PUD 3 has programs for customers who are having difficulties paying their bill or need to adjust their energy use to keep their bills in control.

 If financial problems make it unable for you to pay your bill, please call us or visit one of the PUD offices to make a payment arrangement.